 Question 11D: If I should have received a larger WFTC refund than I got, can I still receive the additional amount?
+Answer 11D: Yes, if you notify the department that you should

-Answer 11D: Yes, if you alert the department that you should have been paid a larger refund than you received, or if the department finds that you should have been paid a larger refund than you received, then the department will pay the additional amount; however, the department may only do so if it discovers or is notified of the error before the end of the four-year statutory nonclaim period.
+Answer 11D: Yes, if you notify the department that you should have been paid a larger refund than you received, or if the department finds that you should have been paid a larger refund than you received, then the department will pay the additional amount; however, the department may only do so if it discovers or is notified of the error before the end of the four-year statutory nonclaim period.
 The department encourages you to submit an amended application as soon as possible to avoid being time barred.
 Interest is not paid on any additional WFTC amounts that you are entitled to receive.
 See RCW 82.08.0206(10).